-To display the buffer statistics, use the show buffers EXEC command.
+To display the utilization statistics for the network packet buffer allocator, use the show buffers EXEC command.
 The command syntax is:

 show buffers interface

 This command displays utilization statistics for the network packet buffer allocator.
 For each pool, the network server keeps counts of the number of buffers outstanding, the number of buffers in the free list, and the maximum number of buffers allowed in the free list.